Arthorization/djmax-song-sorter/README.md

 Entries insertition by Arthorization

+Debugging by Arthorization

 Image extraction by Melone

+Corrections by Melone (He nagged me :O)

 Melone is the one who made me (Arthorization) do this, so thank him for the birth of this project